Why RAILS?

 AI is here.
 Now.

-And it’s being incorporated into legal and legal-adjacent services.
+And it’s being incorporated into more legal and legal-adjacent services every day.

 Is legal ready?
 To expand access to services?
 To bolster the insights clients desire?
 To ensure integrity?